haiquangtran/Exam-Notes/SQL-SERVER-2012-2014.md

         - Useful if queries are value-based and the path is not fully specified or it includes a wildcard.
       - **Property**
         - Useful for queries that retrieve one or more values from individual XML isntances by using the value() method.
+  -**Lesson Summary**
+    - XML data type is useful for many scenarios inside a relational database.
+    - You can validate XML instances against a schema collection.
+    - You can work with XML data through XML data type methods.